-Bernie Sanders opened the second Democratic debate by announcing that the three wealthiest Americans have more wealth than the bottom half of all Americans.
-It’s a statement he’s made before, including at the Democratic debate in June.
+Sen. Bernie Sanders said in Tuesday’s Democratic debate that the three wealthiest Americans have more money than the bottom half of all Americans — an assertion he’s made before, including at the Democratic debate in June.
 Sanders is referring to billionaires Bill Gates, Jeff Bezos and Warren Buffett.
 And according to the fact-checking news organization Politifact, Sanders is right that they’re richer than half of all Americans.

 In 2018, Forbes said that Bezos and his family are worth $160 billion, Gates is worth $97 billion, and Buffett is worth $88 billion.
 That comes to a total of $345 billion dollars.